 Day Three – Morning (Photo Shoot)

 If you want to book with Flytographer, use my referral link to save $25 on your first photoshoot.
-Just keep in mind that because of crowds, it is best to get an early start for the best light and fewest people in the background.
+Just keep in mind that because of crowds, it is best to get an early start for the best light and the fewest people in the background.

 Day Three – Afternoon (Cicchetti Tour / Canareggio)